Crime, Trump center stage in sole New York governor’s debate

 And when a moderator asked Zeldin if he would accept the results of the election if he lost, Zeldin said: “Well, first off, losing is not an option.
 Secondly, playing along with your hypothetical question, of course.”

-Hochul, the state’s former lieutenant governor who took office after her successor resigned to avoid a likely impeachment, has enjoyed a strong lead over Zeldin in much of the polling this year.
+Hochul, the state’s former lieutenant governor who took office after her predecessor, Andrew Cuomo, resigned to avoid a likely impeachment, has enjoyed a strong lead over Zeldin in much of the polling this year.

 But Zeldin remains a contender, enjoying support in wide swaths of upstate New York.
 Some recent polling suggests the gap between the candidates could be narrowing.

-Note: This story has been corrected to show Hochul took office after her predecessor resigned, not her successor.